itzhakstern/domains_information/README.md

 ## Description

-Suunto is a system that combines a REST API server and a scheduling system for information about domains.
+Sonto is a system that combines a REST API server and a scheduling system for information about domains.

 The system is written in TypeScript using NestJS as a framework.